MESSAGE US TO LEARN MORE

 Personal data you provide to us

 You may give us your personal data directly.
-This will be the case when, for example, you contact us with enquiries or complete forms on our Site or provide feedback to us.
+This will be the case when, for example, you contact us with enquiries, participate in our research or complete forms on our Site or provide feedback to us.

 Personal data we collect using cookies and other similar technologies

 From time to time, we will receive personal data about you from third parties.
 Such third parties may include analytics providers, payment providers and third parties that provide technical services to us so that we can operate our Site and provide our Services.

 From time to time we may collect personal data about you (including your contact details, biography, interests or affiliations) from publicly available sources (including open source data sets), media reports or that you or a third party may otherwise make publicly available (for example through speeches at events or publishing articles or other news stories or posts on social media platforms).

 We collect and process personal data from the following people: